-Fondazione 1563 is now pleased to launch the third call for applications to award up to 4 two-year fellowships for advanced studies on Slavery, ethnicity and race in the Mediterranean.
-Ideas and attitudes from Homer to Columbus.
+Fondazione 1563 is now pleased to launch the fourth call for applications to award up to 4 two-year fellowships for advanced studies on Slavery and Serfdom in Europe and the New World: Debates in the Early Modern Period.

-The Director of Studies for this programme (2023-2025) will be Nino Luraghi, Wykeham Professor of Ancient (Greek) History in the University of Oxford.
+The Director of Studies for this programme (2024-2026) will be Nicholas Cronk, Director of the Voltaire Foundation, Professor of European Enlightenment Studies, and Fellow of St Edmund Hall at the University of Oxford.

 For information and questions please email: firstname.lastname@example.org

 Applicants are invited to submit research projects of a maximum of 3000 words, plus bibliography.
-Projects are expected to engage with one or more aspects of the general research framework Slavery, ethnicity and race in the Mediterranean.
-Ideas and attitudes from Homer to Columbus.
+Projects are expected to engage with one or more aspects of the general research framework Slavery and Serfdom in Europe and the New World: Debates in the Early Modern Period.

 Details of the research framework can be found here.